arindam-ds/Intel_Edge_AI_OpenVINO_Projects/Project_PeopleCounter/WRITEUP.md

   - This model’s performance is the worst among three.
   - This is not up to mark in terms of size and infrence time too.
   - Due to it's size, model loading time and inference time are high.
 Precision is low.
 Not suitable for edge application.
+  - We may still try with different hardwares and check if this model performs better in GPU, VPU, FPGA or their combinations.

 ## OpenVino Model